TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Schema locations provided in schema documents are hints

  [XML Schema Structures](#Appendix-A-References) provides several mechanisms for acquiring components of an _XML Schema_ for the purpose of assessing validity of an instance.
-[XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#schema_reference">Section 4.3.2, _How schema definitions are located on the Web_</a> includes:
+[XML Schema Structures](#Appendix-A-References)       [Section 4.3.2, _How schema definitions are located on the Web_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#schema_reference) includes:

 - Use schema definitions already known to the processor.
 - Use a location URI or namespace name to identify a schema document from a network location or local schema repository.